Batik Solo step by step

 That Parang Kusumo Batik should not be worn at weddings Because it will bring bad luck.

-This is because there is a mystical thing that seems to determine That Parangkusumo Batik is only used for certain events that are not weddings
+This is because there is a mystical thing that seems to determine That Parangkusumo Batik is only used for specific events that are not weddings

-Because of the fact that now nonroyal family also wear Parang Kusumo batik motif in various events
+Because of the fact that now nonroyal families also wear Parang Kusumo batik motif in various events

 Types of Parang Kusumo Batik

-There are 3 types of Parang Kusumo batik that is Parang Kusumo Yogyakarta, Parangkusumo Solo, and Parang Kusumo Seling Rusak
+There are 3 types of Parang Kusumo batik: Parang Kusumo Yogyakarta, Parangkusumo Solo, and Parang Kusumo Seling Rusak

 Parangkusumo Yogyakarta

-Of course, there is a question of why there is a Yogyakarta Parang Kusumo motif while its comes from the city of Solo?
+Of course, there is a question of why there is a Yogyakarta Parang Kusumo motif when it comes from the city of Solo.

 The Mataram kingdom was divided into two, namely Yogyakarta and Surakarta (Solo).